Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-no-restart.markdown

 ---
 type: post123
-title:  Change code without restarts
+title:  Changing Code without a Restart
 categories: XAP123, OSS
-weight: 650
+weight: 250
-parent: the-gigaspace-interface-overview.html
+parent: change-api-overview.html
 ---

-When executing user code on the space (e.g. space tasks), the space automatically loads the code from the remote client and caches it for future executions.
-Since the code is cached, modifications are ignored, and users are forced to restart the space whenever they modify the code.

-Starting with 12.1, you can use the `@SupportCodeChange` annotation to tell the space your code has changed.
-The space can store multiple versions of the same task.
-This is ideal for supporting clients using different versions of a task.
+The `@SupportCodeChange` annotation is used to tell the Space that your code has changed during runtime, affecting the Space task that needs to be executed.
+The Space can store multiple versions of the same task.
+This is useful in supporting client applications that may need to implement multiple different versions of a task.

 This annotation can be used with: